moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage/mrl.md

 1. **From EVM chains to parachains**: Assets are sent from the EVM chain to Moonbeam via a GMP provider bridge (like Wormhole).
 A contract call is executed in Moonbeam which initiates the XCM transfer to the destination parachain.
 2. **From parachains to EVM chains**: Assets are sent alongside a remote execution message from the parachain to Moonbeam via XCM.
 The message then is executed in Moonbeam, which bridges the assets to the destination EVM chain via a GMP provider bridge.
-3. **Bewtween Moonbeam and EVM chains**: Assets move between Moonbeam and EVM chains via the GMP provider bridge.
+3. **Between Moonbeam and EVM chains**: Assets move between Moonbeam and EVM chains via the GMP provider bridge.

 In MRL transfers, the transaction must be completed in the destination chain of the bridge.
 This can be done automatically by a relayer or manually by the user, and the SDK supports both options.